 To December 31, 2003, the Company had made payments required totaling 115,490 (100,000) to Crucell pursuant to the terms of the Research License and Option Agreement, a further 120,697 (100,000) was incurred (not paid) during 2004 and an additional 126,355 (100,000) was incurred during 2005 leaving a total of 236,880 (200,000) owing as at December 31, 2005.
 As of the date of this Annual Report the Company had not paid this amount.
-Pursuant to the Research License and Option Agreement, if a party defaults in the performance of or fails to be in compliance with any material condition of this agreement, the Research License and Option Agreement may be terminated if the default or noncompliance is not remedied or steps initiated to remedy three months after receipt in writing to the defaulting party.
-Effective June 6, 2005, Crucell gave the Company notice of default whereby the Company had three months to remedy the default.
+Pursuant to the Research License and Option Agreement, if a party defaults in the performance of or fails to be in compliance with any material condition of this agreement, the Research License and Option Agreement may be terminated if the default or noncompliance is not remedied or steps initiated to remedy three months after receipt in writing to the default.
+On November 16, 2005, Crucell gave the Company notice of default whereby the Company had three months to remedy the default.
 On November 16, 2005, Crucell provided notice of Termination by Default due to the Company's failure to remedy the default within the required three month period.
-The Company is currently negotiating a reinstatement of the Research and License Option Agreement with Crucell which is expects to complete within the next month.
+In May 2006 the Company negotiated a reinstatement of the original Research and License Option Agreement with Crucell and paid Crucell on April 2006 123,590 Euros (US\$151,521) in connection with the reinstatement.
+Under the revised terms of the agreement, the Company must pay Crucell 12 monthly payments of 10,300 Euros starting May 2006 (paid to date) and a 75,000 Euros annual license fee (plus adjustment for CPI) in order to keep the reinstated agreement in good standing.
+As of this date the Company has not paid the 78,150 Euros annual license fee (including CPI adjustment) payment that is due in August 2006.